 The Hybrid Engine

-There is a compromise between the thermal engine and the electric motor: the hybrid engine.
+This type of engine is a compromise between the thermal engine and the electric motor: the hybrid engine.

 The principle of the hybrid engine is to couple these two engines in one, so to actuate the wheels, we have two driving forces that are stressed in their optimum operating ranges.
 The result is a reduction in gasoline consumption and, consequently, in emissions of polluting and greenhouse gases.
 However, the hybrid car is not an electric car and the battery is not dimensioned for a large range.